 Did you know that Ohio housed both German and Italian POWs during World War II?
 Most people don’t.
 Some of them even worked at the Erie Proving Ground in Ottawa County, which was known as Camp Perry Proving Ground during World War II.
 It’s a little-known piece of Ohio history that’s fascinating to both World War II and Ohio history buffs alike.

 Did you know about the history of Camp Perry?
-Share your thoughts with us!
+Share your thoughts about this old POW camp in Ohio with us!

 For more little-known facts about Ohio’s war history, check out our previous article: There’s A 2-Acre Civil War Cemetery That Used To Be A Confederate Prison In Ohio Called Camp Chase.

 What are some other historical places to visit in Ohio?

 If the old POW camp in Ohio sparked your curiosity about Ohio history, you’ll definitely want to check out these 15 must-see historical places in Ohio.
 From the birthplaces of individuals that changed the course of history of our nation to the mysterious effigy mounds that give us clues about those who came before us, there’s just so much to learn here in the Buckeye State.
 Some of our favorite historical places to visit include Serpent Mound, the largest (and most strangely shaped) effigy mound in the entire world; the Ohio Statehouse in Columbus; and the Rutherford B. Hayes Home in Fremont.
 But if you’re a history buff, you’ll definitely want to visit them all!

 What are some interesting facts about Ohio?